Generative Counterfactual Augmentation for Bias Mitigation

 📌 Presented at Computer Vision for Automated Medical Diagnosis (CVAMD) workshop 2025, Hawaii, United States.

-Paper Code Dataset Models BibTex
+Paper Code Poster Models BibTex

 Architecture Diagram